National Association for Multicultural Education Logo

 On the morning of our Pre-conference Day, Wednesday, November 19th, you have an opportunity to visit two outstanding New Orleans Schools.
 Both schools are included on one tour.
-If you have already registered, this can be an "ADD-On" to your registration.
-There will be a small fee to help with transportation.
-Space is limited; please register early.
+The bus will leave at 8am and you will be returned to the conference site in time to participate in an afternoon Intensive Institute.

 THE SOPHIE B. WRIGHT CHARTER SCHOOL